w3f/consensus/NetRNGs.md

 scheme produces a BLS signature, or even shared private scalar.
 If the message is known in advance, then PVSS could seemingly produce a BLS signature, although I need to think more about the timing of protocol messages in doing so.
-If correct, this would answer an important open question of DFinity's Timo Hanke, but maybe not the answer he wants, as PVSS probably need to be run for every signature produced.
+If correct, this might answer an important open question of DFinity's Timo Hanke, but maybe not the answer he wants, as PVSS probably need to be run for every signature produced, and DFinity's solution runs the DFG infrequently.

 Schoenmakers' PVSS avoids pairings but incorporates two rounds of DLEQ proofs.
 These are complex operations, but might prove faster